It’s November, which is diabetes awareness month, which means that I finally get to introduce you to my Mum.

 Although I know that Mum struggles a lot I am weirdly extremely thankful that I have someone so close that understands, just that little bit more than the rest.
 As small as it sounds it’s great because we usually go for our flu jabs together which to someone else may not seem a big deal, but it’s nice to think that the morning after the flu jab when I’m moaning about my achy arm my Mum understands my pain.

 But, it’s not just our similarities the make our relationship special it is our differences…

-But it’s not just our similarities the make our relationship special it is out differences… Even though elements of our disabilities are similar we also understand that we can never fully know one an other’s needs.
-This is something that we often talk about, in which this helps our relationship as we can then have respect for one another.
+Even though, elements of our disabilities are similar we also understand that we can never fully know one an other’s needs.
+This is something that we often talk about, in which this helps our relationship as we then have a different level of respect for one another.

-Happy diabetes awareness month 2019 mum, thank you for everything you do and continue to do for me despite facing your own health battles on a daily basis.
-I know you don’t do social media and don’t let many people share photos of you never mind dedicating a whole blog post but, you deserve this recognition because I wouldn’t be writing this blog today if it wasn’t for you!
-Oh, let’s add some cheese… I love you mum I know you’ll always support my needs, and I’ll always support yours.
+Happy diabetes awareness month 2019 Mum, thank you for everything you do and continue to do for me despite facing your own health battles on a daily basis.
+I know you don’t do social media and don’t let many people share photos of you never mind dedicating a whole blog post but, you deserve this recognition because I wouldn’t have this blog today if it wasn’t for you!
+Oh, let’s add some cheese… I love you Mum I know you’ll always support my needs, and I’ll always support yours.

 Happy diabetes awareness month 2019 everyone, please raise awareness!